factorial-io/phabalicious/docs/configuration.md

 * `drushVersion` set the used crush-version, default is `8`.
 Drush is not 100% backwards-compatible, for phabalicious needs to know its version.
 * `supportsZippedBackups` default is true, set to false, when zipped backups are not supported

+#### Configuration of the yarn-method

+* `yarnRootFolder` folder where the package.json is located.
+* `yarnBuildCommand` build-command for yarn to execute when running the install- or reset-task.

 #### Configuration of the artifacts--ftp-method

 * `target` keeps all configuration bundled: